galaxyproject/planemo/README.rst

 On OSX Mavericks, if gnutar is not installed, please install with homebrew using:

-   % brew install gnu-tar
+   % brew install gnu-tar;

-   % cd /usr/bin
+   % cd /usr/bin;

    % sudo ln -s /usr/local/opt/gnu-tar/libexec/gnubin/tar gnutar

 Force the demo to initialize in the mytools directory: